What is sheer fabric UK?

 - Volando Voile – Fine open plain weave with elasticity in the bias.
 Shiny surface and mesh-like texture.

 There are so many advantages to using sheer fabric, especially in dressmaking or curtain making.
 The crisp ones are somewhat easier to handle than the floaty versions, but they all produce stunning results.
-The delicacy of some of these fabrics allows you to add a touch of luxury to your garments, or body and structure to something without adding weight.
-Discover the benefits of each individual fabric and design your own custom printed sheer cotton fabric for your next sewing or textile project.
+The delicacy of some of these fabrics allows you to add a touch of luxury to your garments, or body and structure to something without adding too much weight.